xiaogaozi/virtual-hadoop-cluster/README.md

 # A working virtual Hadoop cluster

 With these files you can setup and provision a locally running, virtual Hadoop cluster in real distributed fashion for trying out Hadoop and related technologies.
-It runs the latest Cloudera Hadoop distribution: **CDH5**.
+It runs the latest Cloudera Hadoop distribution: **CDH 5**.

 ## Specs